 I noticed Fun for Louis uses this lens on his Sony and bought an adapter for it too, which turns it into a 22mm, making it super wide angle.
 You can watch his video here.

 If you’re going to opt for the Panasonic GH4 my go-to lens would be the 12-35mm.
 This lens is a beauty, offering wide angle zoom, F2.8 Brightness and POWER O.I.S.
 You’d rarely need to take this lens off.

 The inbuilt mic on your camera might work just fine in some situations but when I’m recording on planes for instance, where there’s a lot of cabin noise, then an external microphone comes in really handy.
+When I import clips into an online video editor, the sound is much more crisp and clear.
 I use the Rode Videomic GO.
 This one is a lot cheaper (around £100 cheaper) than its sister – the Rode Videomic PRO – and I actually prefer it.
 The pro has an on/off switch that I always forgot to turn on, which resulted in videos without sound.
 DOH!
 Meanwhile the GO doesn’t have an on/off switch so it’s always on.
 To muffle wind noise, a ‘deadcat’ (looks like the fur of a dead animal) comes in really handy too.

 If you can afford it, I would also recommend getting an external audio recorder for top quality sound, although you will have to sync it up in the post edit.

 Once you have your camera and your sound sorted, you might think about lighting if you’re shooting videos in your bedroom at home.
 Good lighting instantly brightens the video and makes eyes pop.
 It doesn’t have to be expensive either.
 Beauty vloggers tend to use ring lights but you can also buy really cheap softbox kits on Amazon these days.
 Here are a couple of suggestions: